By dentist Dr. Richard Mitchell

 I think SNOW is one of the best teeth whitener systems for home use.
 You get dentist-quality whitening gels, resulting in safe and reliable tooth whitening, but SNOW is less expensive than the cost of getting a kit directly from a dental office.

 BUT you have to do nearly all of the work yourself, at home.

 Essentially, you can cut out the "middle man" (the dentist), and save money while still getting good results.

-It may not be the best teeth whitener if you want very quick whitening, or you want full-on Hollywood "bling" white; but I think the price easily makes it a winner.
+It may not be the best teeth whitener if you want very quick whitening, or you want full-on Hollywood "bling" white; but I think the price makes it a worth a look.

 Here we go.
 There are really just TWO things that affect how well tooth whitening works.